test-fullautomation/robotframework-documentation/README.rst

 3. Clone all repositories containing components that shall be part of the documentation, to your computer.

-   The code inside the repository ``robotframework-testsuitesmanagement`` contains a "meta information", that are the name, the version and the date of the entire bundle that we call "RobotFramework AIO".
-This information is taken over to the title page of the resulting PDF.
-   Therefore including the repository ``robotframework-testsuitesmanagement`` is mandatory.
-The include of all other repositories is optional and may depend on the audience or depend on the localization (e.g. if the document shall be released Bosch internal only or in the open source community outside Bosch.

 4. Add relative paths to these repositories to the ``genmaindoc`` configuration files inside: ``maindoc/maindoc_configs``, section ``"IMPORTS"``:

    .. code::